atlanmod/zoo/smm/README.md

 **TimeStamp Primitive Type**
 This primitive represents a point in time, such as the combination of a date and a time within a day.
 ## Extensions
+SMM provides a simple extension mechanisms that provide a uniform meta-model pattern for extending SMM.
+It allows ad-hoc users attributes and annotations definitions to instances of SMM Elements.

+**Attribute**
+Attributes allow informations to be attached to any model element (i.e. `SmmElement`) in a form of a tagged value.
+The `tag` attribute represents the name of the attribute, whereas the `value` attribute represents its value.
+Since `tag` inherit `SmmElement`, it can also have a description.

+**Annotation**
+Annotations allow textual description to be attached to any instance of a model element.

 ## Measures
+Measures are the evaluation processes to assign comparable numeric, or symbolic, values to entities, in order to characterize selected qualities or traits of those entities.
+Since many different measures are possible, they have to be characterized with differing dimensions, resolutions, accuracy, and so on.
+Furthermore, traits or characteristics may be generalized or specialized.
+Each measure has a *scope*: the set of entities to which it is applicable;  a range, the set of possible measurement results; and the measurable property (or trait) that the measure characterizes.

+For instance, the scope of a line counting measure would be a software application,  and line length as one of its measurable trait.
+Explicitly representing the scope and the measurable traits allows for the consideration of different measures.
+Each measurable trait may have multiple distinct measures.

 ## Measurements